monang2482/image-prediction-with-deep-learning/README.md

 ## Training the Model

-1. Download the data from [kaggle](https://www.kaggle.com/arjuntejaswi/plant-village).
+4. Download the data from [kaggle](https://www.kaggle.com/arjuntejaswi/plant-village).
-2. Only keep folders related to Tomato.
+5. Only keep folders related to Tomato.
-3. Run Jupyter Notebook in Browser.
+6. Run Jupyter Notebook in Browser.

 ```bash
 jupyter notebook
 ```
+7.  open 'tometo project.ipynb' in Jupyter Notebook.
+8. In cell #2, update the path to dataset.
+9. Run all the Cells one by one.
+10. Copy the model generated and save it with the version number in the `models` folder.